theold190/active-ostergotland/team_building_activities.md

 ----------------------
 * [Escape House](https://escapehouse.se/) in Linköping and Norrköping
 * [Fox In a Box](https://roomescapelive.se/mobile_room) organizes an escape room even at your location
-* [Questropolis](https://questropolis.se/) solve puzzles with your phone in your city
 * [Stadsmysterium](https://stadsmysterium.se/) solve puzzles in city centers
 * [Twisted Keys](https://www.twistedkeys.com/en/) in Norrköping